Elias Díaz Player Props: Rockies vs. Red Sox

 Elias Díaz At The Plate

-- He has hit a home run in six games this year (10.5%), leaving the park in 2.7% of his chances at the plate.
+- In 10.3% of his games this year, he has hit a home run, and 2.6% of his trips to the plate.

-- In 20 games this year (35.1%), Diaz has picked up an RBI, and in nine of those games (15.8%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In 36.2% of his games this year, Diaz has tallied at least one RBI.
+In 10 of those games (17.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.